luttje/filament-user-attributes/README.md

     }
     ```

-    *Renaming is required so the trait can have control over the form and table.*

 Finally you need to show the user attributes configuration form somewhere.
+That way users can actually configure their custom attributes for the resource.

 5. Create a resource and inherit from the `UserAttributeConfigResource` class: